Mircea-s-classes/ai-hardware-project-proposal-antimony-pentafluoride-enjoyers/docs/Project_Proposal.md

 # AI Hardware Project Proposal

-## 1. Project Title
-**Comparison of CNNs and SNNs on the MNIST Dataset Using the BrainChip Akida AI Processor**
+## 1. Comparison of CNNs and SNNs on the MNIST Dataset Using the BrainChip Akida AI Processor

 **Team Name:** Antimony Pentafluoride Enjoyers
 **Students:** Alex Clunan, Bobby Downey